Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 Piston Rod

-Piston rods are one of the most important parts of a shock in terms of durability.
-Damaged rods from flying debris are the leading cause of leaking shocks, having a harder and stronger piston rod reduces the likely hood of a leaky shock.
-Factory Series shocks use a 17-4 H900 stainless steel piston rod that is extremely strong, resistant to flying debris and corrosion resistant.
-The Fox 2.5 Factory Series coilover piston rod is the best in the off-road industry.
-Fox 2.5 Performance Series coilover shocks use a high carbon steel piston rod that is likely 1040-1060 case hardened steel.
-High carbon steel rods are standard in the industry and are similar to King Performance Series shocks.
-Below you can see that the Factory Series piston rod has twice the resistance to flying debris (HRc) and is almost twice the strength.
+Piston rods are crucial for the durability of a shock, as they are highly susceptible to damage from flying debris, which is the leading cause of shock leaks.
+Using a harder, stronger piston rod significantly reduces the likelihood of a leaky shock.
+Factory Series shocks feature a 17-4 H900 stainless steel piston rod, known for its exceptional strength, resistance to flying debris, and corrosion resistance.
+The Fox 2.5 Factory Series piston rod is regarded as the best in the off-road industry.
+On the other hand, the Fox 2.5 Performance Series coilover shocks use a high-carbon steel piston rod, likely made of 1040-1060 case-hardened steel.
+High-carbon steel rods are industry standard and are similar to those found in King Performance Series shocks.
+As shown below, the Factory Series piston rod offers twice the resistance to flying debris (HRc) and nearly twice the strength.

 Fox Performance vs Factory Series Piston Rod Hardness and Strength